Billy the Kid: Capture and escape

-On December 13, 1880, Governor Wallace posted a $500 bounty for McCarty's capture.
-Pat Garrett continued his search for McCarty; on December 23, following the siege in which Bowdre was killed, Garrett and his posse captured McCarty along with Pickett, Rudabaugh, and Wilson at Stinking Springs.
-The prisoners, including McCarty, were shackled and taken to Fort Sumner, then later to Las Vegas, New Mexico.
+On December 13, 1880, Governor Wallace posted a $500 bounty for Bonney's capture.
+Pat Garrett continued his search for Bonney; on December 23, following the siege in which Bowdre was killed, Garrett and his posse captured Bonney along with Pickett, Rudabaugh, and Wilson at Stinking Springs.
+The prisoners, including Bonney, were shackled and taken to Fort Sumner, then later to Las Vegas, New Mexico.
 When they arrived on December 26, they were met by crowds of curious onlookers.

 The following day, an armed mob gathered at the train depot before the prisoners, who were already on board the train with Garrett, departed for Santa Fe.
 Deputy Sheriff Romero, backed by the angry group of men, demanded custody of Dave Rudabaugh, who during an unsuccessful escape attempt on April 5, 1880 shot and killed deputy Antonio Lino Valdez in the process.
 Garrett refused to surrender the prisoner, and a tense confrontation ensued until he agreed to let the sheriff and two other men accompany the party to Santa Fe, where they would petition the governor to release Rudabaugh to them.
-In a later interview with a reporter, McCarty said he was unafraid during the incident, saying, "if I only had my Winchester I'd lick the whole crowd."
-The Las Vegas Gazette ran a story from a jailhouse interview following McCarty's capture; when the reporter said Bonney appeared relaxed, he replied, "What's the use of looking on the gloomy side of everything?
+In a later interview with a reporter, Bonney said he was unafraid during the incident, saying, "if I only had my Winchester I'd lick the whole crowd."
+The Las Vegas Gazette ran a story from a jailhouse interview following Bonney's capture; when the reporter said Bonney appeared relaxed, he replied, "What's the use of looking on the gloomy side of everything?
 The laugh's on me this time."
-During his short career as an outlaw, McCarty was the subject of numerous U.S. newspaper articles, some as far away as New York.